soundaryachandar/stripe-test-payment-inreact/README.md

 PaymentIntent instructions can be found here: https://stripe.com/docs/payments/accept-a-payment#web-setup

-Be sure to update to your own local public/secret key before running locally.
+Be sure to update to your own local public key in App.js & secret key in server.js before running locally.
+Also update .env file with the same

 ## Install all dependencies